shinovon/mpgram-web/README.md

 - Nokia Browser for Symbian (Symbian 9.2 and above)
 - S40 6th Edition
 - Mozilla Firefox 2.0
+- WebPositive
 - All modern browsers (Chrome, Safari, etc)

 Partially supported (Auto update doesn't work and/or no auto scroll)
-- Internet Explorer 4.0
+- Internet Explorer 3.0-5.0
 - Opera Mini (All versions)
 - S40 5th Edition or older
 - Internet Explorer Mobile (?)

 Not supported
-- Internet Explorer 3.0 and older
+- Internet Explorer 2 and older
 - ?